Jacob-Small/Automating-ELK/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 Edit the /etc/ansible/hosts file to add web server and elk server ip addresses.
-In this file, you will create groups that can be updated to reflect which machines you want to install filebeat/metricbeat on speciffically.
+In this file, you will create groups that can be updated to reflect which machines you want to install filebeat/metricbeat on specifically.
  - Ex: [webservers]
        10.0.0.4 ansible_python_interpreter=/usr/bin/python3